magomimmo/cljs-start/doc/sample.md

 > NOTE 1: I always fork the repos I use.
 Then I always add the
 > original repo (upstream) as a remote repo to be ready to be
-> collaborative if.
+> collaborative with the authors by eventually submitting push
+> requests.

 > NOTE 2: I'm assuming that `hiccups` has been cloned in the
 > `~/Developer/hiccups` directory.

 ## Create a new clojurescript lib

-The next step is to create a new CLJS lib by using `cljs-start` in a temporary directory.
+The next step is to create a new CLJS lib by using `cljs-start` somewhere.

 ```bash
 mkdir ~/tmp